List of built-in iOS apps: Measure

 Measure is an augmented reality measurement app available on devices running iOS 12 and above.
 Using Apple's ARKit, it allows users to measure objects by pointing the device's camera at them.
 It is capable of measuring in both metric and imperial units and moving the camera closer to an object will display a ruler view which divides measurements into centimeters or inches, respectively.
 The app also allows for an iPhone to be used as a level; a feature previously available in the Compass app.

 Messages

 Messages is an instant messaging app introduced with iPhone OS 3 on June 17, 2009, that replaced the older Text app.
-The app supports SMS, MMS, and iMessage with the bubble of messages sent via SMS appearing green, messages sent over iMessage appearing blue and messages sent over a satellite connection appearing grey. iOS 10 introduced a number of upgrades to the iMessage platform, including message effects and a dedicated iMessage App Store which allows users to download sticker packs that can be sent in conversations. iOS 16 introduced the ability to edit or delete messages within a fifteen-minute window after being sent.
+The app supports SMS, MMS, and the iMessage service was introduced in iOS 5.
+The bubble of messages sent via SMS appearing green, messages sent over iMessage appearing blue and messages sent over a satellite connection appearing grey. iOS 10 introduced a number of upgrades to the iMessage platform, including message effects and a dedicated iMessage App Store which allows users to download sticker packs that can be sent in conversations. iOS 16 introduced the ability to edit or delete messages within a fifteen-minute window after being sent.
 Messages also allows users with compatible iPhone models to use Emergency SOS via satellite and Roadside Assistance via satellite.